 12. Hang curtains in archive fabric prints

 There are all sorts of window treatment ideas that can look great as part of your traditional living room ideas.
 However, nothing says traditional style like classic floor to ceiling drapes.
 From Edwardian chintz to designs inspired by 18th century palampores (bed covers) from India's Coromandel Coast, Warner House has a rich archive of velvets, weaves and embroideries to inject luxurious pattern and history into your living space.
 Director, Lee Clarke, explains why he loves prints from the past and why scale is important.

 'Traditional homes are often roomy, with high ceilings and large windows.
 This is why scale is important.
 Choose large scale patterns to get the proportion right and don’t be afraid to match the same pattern on the walls and the curtains,' he says.

 'At Warner House, we carry many old, traditional patterns that have been given a twist with the use of more contemporary colors.
 I am not a fan of replicating the original decorative style of the home, I feel it can look a little forced and may not suit how we live today,' Lee continues.

 'What I much prefer is decoration which pays respect to the past, but lives for today; bold chintz, large scale florals, toile de jouy all work well in period homes, they can work equally well with both traditional and contemporary furniture or indeed a mix of the two!'

-Finely crafted using traditional methods and boasting a quality of manufacture inimitable by many modern designs, antique furniture makes a great choice for furnishing a traditional living room, whether you have a period property or are looking to create a traditional look.
+Finely crafted using traditional methods and boasting a quality of manufacture inimitable by many modern designs, antique furniture makes a great choice for furnishing for traditional living room ideas.

 Whether it's a pair of exquisite Georgian Chippendale chairs or a weathered French cabinet with chippy paint found at a flea market, furniture with age brings personality and character to a space often unattainable with modern pieces.